johyeongseob/multi-illumination-defect-inspection/README.md

 - ✅ **Normal Classification Accuracy**:
   - 51.3% (157/306 images correctly classified on test set)

+- ✅ **Deployment**:
+  - The final algorithm developed in this project has been deployed in a real-world LG Display inspection system.

 - ✅ **Paper in Progress**:
   - Paper has been submitted and is under review (decision 2025.07.25).